cloudprober/cloudprober/docs/content/docs/faq/troubleshooting.md

   - --
 ```

-This assumes the NSS DB was built into the image at `$HOME/.pki/nssdb` (via
+At startup this copies the database (built into the image at
+`$HOME/.pki/nssdb` during the Docker build) into `/tmp`, which is writable, and
-`certutil`) and that `/tmp` is writable.
-The `exec` replaces the shell so
+relaunches Cloudprober with `HOME=/tmp/node-home`.
+The `exec` replaces the
-Cloudprober stays PID 1 and receives signals correctly.
+shell so Cloudprober stays PID 1 and handles signals correctly.